ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

 {NOTE: }

-* All the data in your database can be encrypted when running in HTTPS.

-* Database encryption is possible only if authentication is enabled and a server certificate is defined.
+* All the data in your database can be encrypted, but encryption is possible only if authentication is enabled and a server certificate is defined

 * Learn more about authentication in: [Authentication Overview](../../../../server/security/overview)
 {NOTE/}